jakusgy/beddit-api/README.md

 The API is free for all during the Beta period.
 When data from the API, please show the text "Sleep data provided by Beddit" alongside the data.
+We reserve the right to make changes to API during the Beta period.

 The documentation is divided into following chapters.